 E. Cadets are expected to have the ID card in their possession at all times.
-Cadets who find themselves locked out of their room must report to the ASDO to gain access.
+Cadets who find themselves locked out of their room must report to their Company Officer during the day or the ASDO after hours to gain access.
 The use of coat hangers and/or any other improvised devises to open will be subject to disciplinary action.

 |201||Cadet Room Rules

 A. A cadet is responsible for the condition of the room, furniture and its arrangement, and cleanliness of the room to which he/she is assigned.
 Rooms must be locked at all times with the exception of study hours, and/or while having a guest of the opposite sex, at which time the door will remain open.

 B. There is only one authorized room arrangement.
 Dormitory furniture must be arranged as pictured in Figure 6-3.

 C. Bunks will be made neatly and clothing and equipment will be stowed properly prior to room inspection each day.

 D. Lockers will be arranged neatly in accordance with diagram in Figure 6-6.